 All conference presentations

-She has previously worked as a lecturer in economics at St Anne's College, University of Oxford, where she taught the following courses:
+Previously, Daria worked as a lecturer in economics at St Anne's College, University of Oxford, where she taught the following courses:

 - Introductory mathematical methods for economics (applied mathematical methods including sequences and series, functions, and constrained and unconstrained optimisation; first-year students in Philosophy, Politics and Economics)